Sara Gwendolen Frostic was a Michigan author, book manufacturer, linoleum-block nature artist and papermaker.

 Born in the "thumb" of Michigan, Gwen Frostic spent her entire life in the state.
 She wrote, illustrated, printed and published 21 books and contributed to three others.
 Though some described her as handicapped -- she walked with a limp, spoke with a slight slur and had a withered left arm -- she never thought of herself that way.

-Her 18-press print shop in Benzonia with its inviting gallery/showroom is still a popular tourist attraction for folks visiting the northwestern part of Michigan's lower peninsula.
+For over 40 years her 18-press print shop in Benzonia with its inviting gallery/showroom was a popular tourist attraction for folks visiting the northwestern part of Michiganís lower peninsula.

 Frostic's books are filled with exquisite illustrations which have been described as enchanting, delicate, breathtaking, and even inspirational.
 Often mistaken for woodcuts, her entrancing artworks are actually made from linoleum-block prints.
 She painstakingly copied nature in her art, depicting the wildflowers, birds, insects and small furry animals she knew and loved in her native state.

 In the early 1940s, Frostic set up her first printing shop in her home in Wyandotte, just south of Detroit.
 Though she moved twice, she continued to work out of her home for the rest of her life.
 During the 1950s she operated in both Wyandotte and Frankfurt, but in 1964, after she had fallen in love with "the north," she transferred her now booming business to Benzonia.

 A Frostic book is instantly recognizable: hardcover, no jacket, every page a different kind of paper, and simple but beautiful illustrations on every spread.
 Frostic created everything you see in her books, from the myriad papers to the exquisitely printed illustrations to the wisps of free verse that flow across the pages.